Italy Day 11: Quick Parma Intro – a Late Lunch & a Stroll in Italy’s Emilia Romagna Region

 The striking dome ceiling inside the Baptistry of San Giovanni Battista or the Baptistry of Parma is painted with 16 rays of paintings coming out of the ceiling Center and corresponding with each of the church’s arches.
 (April 29, 2023)

+A second baptismal fond inside the arch of the Baptistry of San Giovanni Battista or the Baptistry of Parma.
 The vegetation decoration on the font of dense interweaving branches with some animals is the tree of the Garden of Paradise.
 The base of the font is a crouching lion with its prey between its paws.
 The lion is the symbol of Christ conquering death, while the believers, raised to new life through baptism, are represented by the animals living in the foliage of the Garden of Paradise.
 (April 29, 2023)

 The painted arches inside the Baptistry of San Giovanni Battista or the Baptistry of Parma.
 (April 29, 2023)